lscblack/Time-Series-Forecasting/readme.md

 - Model Training & Experimentation
 - Prediction & Submission Generation

-## 🔮 Recommendations for Future Work
+## Recommendations for Future Work

-1.  **Sequence Length Ablation:** Systematically test longer sequences (72–96 hours) to capture longer-term dependencies.
+1.  **Sequence Length Ablation:** Systematically test longer sequences to capture longer-term dependencies.
 2.  **Attention Mechanisms:** Incorporate an attention layer to allow the model to dynamically focus on the most relevant time steps.
 3.  **Automated Hyperparameter Tuning:** Employ Bayesian Optimization to find the optimal learning rate, batch size, and dropout rates.
 4.  **Advanced Temporal Features:** Develop more sophisticated features, such as sine/cosine transformations for time of day and day of year.

-## 📜 License

-This project is licensed under the MIT License.

-## 👤 Author
+## Author

 **Loue Sauveur Christian**
 Software Engineering Student @ African Leadership University